Melamine foam: Production

 Melamine foam is produced through a two-stage process: resin synthesis and curing foaming.
 The synthesis of melamine resin begins by dissolving melamine and formaldehyde in a weakly alkaline solution, maintained at a pH between 8.5 and 9.0, to prevent the formation of insoluble methylene melamine precipitate.
 This mixture then undergoes an addition reaction at 80–90°C, forming hydroxymethyl melamine.
 Subsequently, hydroxymethyl melamine undergoes poly-condensation in a neutral or weakly alkaline medium, yielding melamine resin linked by dimethylene ether or methylene bonds.
 The second stage, curing foaming, involves thoroughly mixing the melamine resin with an emulsifier, curing agent, and foaming agent.
 This mixture is then subjected to cross-linking via microwave or oven heating, which forms the final polymer foam with a three-dimensional network structure.

 Uses

 Cleaning

-In the early 21st century, it was discovered that melamine foam is an effective abrasive cleaner and the first Mr. Clean Magic Eraser was released in 2003.
+In the early 21st century, it was discovered that melamine foam is an effective abrasive cleaner, and the first Mr. Clean Magic Eraser was released in 2003.
 Rubbing with a slightly moistened foam may remove otherwise "uncleanable" external markings from surfaces.
 For example, melamine foam can remove crayon, marker pen, and grease from painted walls and wood finishings, plastic-adhering paints from treated wooden tables, and adhesive residue and grime from hubcaps.
 If the surface being cleaned is not sufficiently hard, it may be finely scratched by the melamine material.
 Similarly to a pencil eraser, the foam wears away during use, leaving behind a slight residue which can be rinsed off.
+The foam residue contributes to the cleaning as an abrasive and is a microplastic that may become a pollutant.